dickensas/backbone.offline.sql/README.md

 ## Installation

-To use Backbone.offline.sql include the javascript in order
+To use Backbone.offline.sql include the JavaScript in order
 ````
 <script src="js/jquery-1.9.1.js"></script>
 <script src="js/underscore-1.4.4.js"></script>
-<script src="js/backbone-0.9.1.js"></script>
+<script src="js/backbone-0.9.10.js"></script>
 <script src="js/backbone.offline.js"></script>
 <script src="js/backbone.offline.sql.js"></script>
 ````

+Here backbone 0.9.10 is used,
+There is some issues with .save and .sync in Backbone 1.0.0

 ## How to use